Devnadish/CV_next/posts/arplanYourWebsite.md

 ---
-title: "Planning Your Website"
+title: 'Planning Your Website'
-subtitle: "Planning Your Website: Tips and Best Practices"
+subtitle: 'Planning Your Website: Tips and Best Practices'
-date: "2020-12-22"
+date: '2020-12-22'
 ---

 ## Planning Your Website: Tips and Best Practices